 Who am I?

 I'm still filling out sketch pads with various idea favoring paper and pencil.
 To me designing is a past time like reading a good book.
 Designing something is similar to solving a puzzle; you come up with pros and cons and weigh them out, pick the best course and go from there.
-If I have a technical question I consult with my engineer friend Bob Stuart, who's helped me out many times over.
-Thanks Bob
+If I have a technical question I consult with my engineer friend.

-Like my uncle and teacher in the past, my hope is to pass on a few ideas and some inspiration.
-To encourage you to pick up a pencil, paint brush or tool and make something with your imagination and hands.
-And if you get discouraged, don't let it get to you.
-Remember, failure is when you learn!
+Like my uncle, my hope is to pass on a few ideas and some inspiration.
+To encourage you to pick up a pencil, sketch out an idea and make it.
+You will fail but when you fail is when you learn.